-FBI: Son of New Jersey judge killed, husband shot by suspect dressed as FedEx worker
+Suspect accused of killing son of New Jersey judge dies by suicide

 US Marshals are collaborating with the FBI to investigate the tragic event.

-The FBI issued a public statement Sunday, saying, "We are looking for one subject.
-We are working closely with our state and local partners and will provide additional updates when available."

-As of Monday morning, law enforcement has not been aware of any threats against the judge, and investigators are still investigating the suspect's possible motive.
+As of Monday morning, law enforcement are not aware of any recent threats against the judge, and investigators are still investigating the suspect's possible motive.

 Federal court records show that Salas has presided over several high-profiles cases, including the financial fraud case of Real Housewives of New Jersey stars Teresa and Joe Giudice.